'This Job Isn't Working For Me': Controversial Huntington Beach Mayor Pro Tem Tito Ortiz Resigns

 HUNTINGTON BEACH (CBSLA) — Huntington Beach Mayor Pro Tem Tito Ortiz resigned from his position on the city council Tuesday, effective immediately.

 “I ran for this position with hopes to better my community, work on my constituents and give them a voice, making our beautiful city safe and clean and to ensure a bright future for my children,” he said.
-“I was under a notion that I was in a bipartisan position and that we all had a common goal that our city and our constituents could have.”READ MORE: Mike Marshall, Former Dodger Pitcher And Cy Young Winner, Dies At 78
+“I was under a notion that I was in a bipartisan position and that we all had a common goal that our city and our constituents could have.”READ MORE: Fontana Police Arrest Raul Christopher Alzaga On Suspicion Of Sexually Assaulting 2 Women

 Ortiz said from his first day on the council he was met with “hostility and judgement,” and was subject to “character assassination each and every week.”